Introduction

 dbo.sp_R_{Model Name}_{Rule Name}

-Step 4.
-Select the procedure.
-Right-click and choose Modify.
-The following statements are generated by default when you create a new Rule.
+The following statements are generated by default when you create a new Rule:

-Step 5.
-It's often helpful to test the Rule first, before we add any logic, to make sure everything's functioning correctly.
-Below are a number of test strings that you can execute.
+It's often useful to test the rule before we add any logic, to make sure everything's functioning correctly.

 IF EXISTS(SELECT name FROM sys.tables WHERE name = 'TestChangelist')